NCEAS/2016-postdoc-training/01-command-line/2-vim.md

     http://jmcpherson.org/editing.html)
 * A popular portal to [the rest of the vim universe]( http://thomer.com/vi/vi.html)
-* A bit heavy-handed for my taste, but if you really like learning by [watching over someone's shoulder]( http://www.linuxconfig.org/Vim_Tutorial)...
+* A bit heavy-handed, but if you really like learning by [watching over someone's shoulder]( http://www.linuxconfig.org/Vim_Tutorial)...
 * Lastly, if you just want to learn [how to start *and* quit vim all in